deepak2233/GNN-Based-Recommendation-System-using-LightGCN/README.md

 ---

 ## Project Overview

-The goal of this project is to build an end-to-end recommendation system using GNNs, specifically **LightGCN**, which is tailored for large-scale recommendation tasks.
+This project aims to build an end-to-end recommendation system using GNNs, specifically **LightGCN**, which is tailored for large-scale recommendation tasks.
 The system uses user-item interactions to predict and recommend products to users.

 The **backend** provides API endpoints to serve recommendations using FastAPI, and the **frontend** enables users to input a user ID and retrieve recommendations through a simple interface.